suxess-it/kubriX/backstage-resources/docs/index.md

 # sX cnp oss Backstage Showcase Documentation

-Just to get an idea how this will work for us!
+Guide to get idea how this will work!

 Have FUN!